TedBear42/PL-A-Round/ReadMe.txt

 TODO:
-1. Add ships when new player comes
+1. Add headless rules engine to the server
-2. different ships use different images
+2. kill ships when players leave
-3. kill ships when players leave
+3. Collect render speeds and server send speeds